Best RWA Crypto Tokens to Watch in 2026

 Protocol Revenue vs. Token Value

-The most important question for any governance token is: does the protocol generate meaningful revenue, and does that revenue accrue to token holders?
+This is the most important question I ask about any governance token: does the protocol generate meaningful revenue, and does that revenue accrue to token holders?

 Many governance tokens have minimal connection to protocol revenue.
 They provide voting rights but no economic claims.
-This creates a disconnect where the protocol can be successful (generating significant lending volume and fees) while the token captures little of that value.
+This creates a disconnect where the protocol succeeds while the token captures little value.

 Total Value Locked and Lending Volume